pennmem/cml_pipelines/README.rst

             """Build the pipeline."""
             data = [self.generate_datapoint() for _ in range(1000)]

-            # use make_task to wrap an existing function as a task
+            # inline the delayed function to make an existing function into a task
-            total = make_task(reduce, operator.add, data)
+            total = delayed(reduce)(operator.add, data)

             # return the final Delayed instance
             return total